skabartem/shared_expenses/README.md

 ![](readme/SQL_design.png)

 ## Processing of an Expense
-When user adds, edits or deletes a group expense, all the group user balances have to be adjusted.
+When a user adds, edits or deletes a group expense all the group user balances have to be adjusted.
 This is achieved by CashMovement model (db table) which tracks user balance impact caused by the expense and revert changes to balances in case of an update or deletion.

 Along with the balance changes, MoneyTransfers have to do be recalculated.
 This is being managed by the below logic:
 ```